Broadcasted Nonparametric Tensor Regression: Model

 \subsection{Common nonparametric strategies: curse of dimensionality}

-As discussed in Section \ref{sec:intro}, existing work of nonparametric tensor regression is not only lacking in interpretability but also suffering from a slow rate of convergence due to the curse of dimensionality.
-This issue of dimensionality also occurs if one adopts other common nonparametric regression models, such as additive models, by directly flattening the tensor covariate into a vector.
-To relate with the standard nonparametric regression methods, we briefly discuss them here, and highlight the issue of dimensionality, which motivates the proposed model in Section \ref{sec:broadcast}.
+As discussed in Section~\ref{sec:intro}, existing methods for nonparametric tensor regression either lack interpretability or suffer from a slow rate of convergence due to the curse of dimensionality.
+The issue of dimensionality also occurs if one adopts common multivariate nonparametric regression models, such as additive models, by directly flattening the tensor covariate into a vector.
+We briefly discuss these standard nonparametric regression methods here, and we highlight the issue of dimensionality, which motivates the proposed model in Section~\ref{sec:broadcast}.

-One of the most general models for the regression function $m(\cdot)$ is an unstructured (smooth) mapping from $\mathcal{X}$ to $\R$.
+One of the most general models for the regression function $m$ is an unstructured (smooth) mapping from $\mathcal{X}$ to $\R$.
 Despite its flexibility, this model suffers heavily from high dimensionality.
-For a typical $64\times 64\times 64$ image, we are facing a nonparametric estimation of a function with dimension $64^3$, which is generally impractical.
+For a typical $64\times 64\times 64$ image, we need to estimate a $64^3$-variate function in a nonparametric sense, which is generally impractical.

-A common alternative in the literature of nonparametric regression is an additive form of the regression function \citep[][]{Stone85, Hastie-Tibshirani90, wood2017generalized}, i.e.,
+A common alternative in the literature of nonparametric regression is an additive form of the regression function \citep{Stone85, Hastie-Tibshirani90}, i.e.,

-where $m_{i_1 i_2 \cdots i_D}$'s are unknown uni-dimensional functions.
-This model however needs to simultaneously estimate $s=\prod_{d=1}^D p_d$ uni-dimensional functions, in which consistent estimation is generally impossible for $s \ge n$.
-In this case, the sparsity assumption \cite[][]{lin2006component, Meier-Van-De-Geer-Buhlmann09, ravikumar2009sparse, huang2010variable,Raskutti-Wainwright-Yu12, fan2011nonparametric, chen2018error} could help obtain consistent estimation of the regression function.
-Nevertheless, general sparse estimators, when applied to a vectorized tensor covariate, would ignore the potential tensor structure and might result in large bias, especially when the sample size $n$ is much smaller than $s$.
+where $\nu \in \mathbb{R}$ is an intercept term and $m_{i_1, \dots, i_D}$'s are unknown univariate functions.
+For identifiability, a common assumption is that $m_{i_1, \dots, i_D}$'s are centered, i.e., $\int_0^1 m_{i_1, \dots, i_D}(x) \mathrm{d}x = 0$ for $i_d=1,\dots, p_d$ and $d=1,\dots D$.
+However, this model simultaneously estimates $s=\prod_{d=1}^D p_d$ univariate functions, and consistent estimation is generally impossible for $s \ge n$.
+In this case, the sparsity assumption \cite[][]{lin2006component, Meier-Van-De-Geer-Buhlmann09, ravikumar2009sparse, huang2010variable,Raskutti-Wainwright-Yu12, fan2011nonparametric, chen2018error} may enable consistent estimation of the regression function.
+Nevertheless, general sparse estimators, when applied to a vectorized tensor covariate, ignore the potential tensor structure and may produce a large bias, especially when the sample size $n$ is much smaller than $s$.